The Pandemic Brought Universal Free School Meals. Will They Stay?

 Additional flexibilities allowed schools to hand meals to parents without children present.
 Some urban and expansive rural districts even took the show on the road, directing school bus drivers to bring food to remote neighborhoods instead of bringing the children that lived there to school.
 Some equipped those buses with wifi, allowing students without home internet access to download assignments while they grabbed lunch.

-When Indiana schools closed in March 2020, Warrick County schools “immediately went into five-day-a-week hot food grab and go,” said Shenae Rowe, the nutrition director.
-“It gave them a little bit of normalcy that everyone wanted so
+When Indiana schools closed in March 2020, Warrick County schools “immediately went into five days a week of hot food, grab-and-go,” said Shenae Rowe, the nutrition director.
+“It gave them a little bit of normalcy that everyone wanted so badly.”

 Those federal waivers have been extended several times.
 They are currently set to expire in June 2022, which has allowed schools to serve free meals in classrooms and cafeterias as they return to in-person learning and will continue to allow them that flexibility through the 2021-22 school year.